crueter/pacebin/README.md

 This project is intended to be a pastebin that is **as simple as possible**.
 Literally just make, view, and delete pastes.
 That's it.

-If you, by chance, need encryption, password protection, etc. then use PrivateBin or something.
+If you, by chance, need encryption, password protection, etc. then use PrivateBin.